SenatorSteven/microbar/README.md

 #### $ microbar --config --help
 <pre>
 microbar: usage: microbar --config "/path/to/file"
-    # if the specified file doesn't exist, it will be created and it will contain the hardcoded default configuration
+    if the specified file doesn't exist, it will be created and it will contain the hardcoded default configuration
-    # environment variables may be used
 </pre>

 #### $ microbar --workplace --help
 <pre>
 microbar: usage: microbar --workplace "/path/to/directory"
-    # if the specified directory doesn't exist, it will not be created
-    # if not specified, workspace directory will be the directory of config
+    if the specified directory doesn't exist, it will not be created if not specified, workspace directory will be the directory of config
-    # environment variables may be used
 </pre>

+## Trivia
+"microbar" comes from the words "micromanagement" and, of course, "bar".
+It is a bar that needs quite a lot of management on a micro, small, level to get it to look and work the exact way the user wants.
+It requires simple mathematical operations knowledge, shell commands knowledge and a screenshot button to get it to work well and look perfect.